davidgma/tmymoney/doc/020 overview.md

 Written in [Typescript](https://www.typescriptlang.org) and [Angular](https://angular.io).

 Processing KMyMoney file:
+The file is a [gzip-compressed xml file](https://docs.kde.org/trunk5/en/extragear-office/kmymoney/details.formats.compressed.html).
+As a one-off step, I changed the extension to .gz, unzipped it using [gunzip](https://linux.die.net/man/1/gunzip) and then added the extension .xml.
+From then on I used the .xml file for normal usage in KMyMoney.
+KMyMoney is quite happy using the .xml file and saves any changes as .xml.
+The backups still work as normal and as doesn't have to uncompress and re-compress the file each time, it saves a bit of time.
-The file is a [gzip-compressed xml file](https://docs.kde.org/trunk5/en/extragear-office/kmymoney/details.formats.compressed.html) and I unzip it using [gunzip](https://linux.die.net/man/1/gunzip) and then convert it to a json file using [xml2json](https://github.com/Cheedoong/xml2json).
+The program, converts the xml file to a json file using [xml2json](https://github.com/Cheedoong/xml2json) and then imports that.

 The server program then parses the json file and writes the bits it needs to an [sqlite3](https://www.sqlite.org/index.html) database which it stores on a drive that is in memory - [/dev/shm](https://www.howtoforge.com/storing-files-directories-in-memory-with-tmpfs).